-- Cognitive Behavioral Therapy (CBT): CBT helps us to problem-solve, become aware of, and change unhelpful thinking patterns, behaviors, and beliefs.
-There is a particularly strong evidence base supporting the efficacy of CBT for treating mood disorders.
+- Cognitive Behavioral Therapy (CBT): CBT is a form of talk therapy that helps us to problem-solve, become aware of, and change unhelpful thinking patterns, behaviors, and beliefs.
+There is a particularly strong evidence base supporting the efficacy of CBT to treat people with mood disorders.
 For example, for individuals diagnosed with major depressive disorder who have trouble with daily functioning (like struggling to get out of bed or go to work), behavioral activation is a CBT technique that encourages more activity, setting goals, and engaging in positive behaviors.

-- Psychodynamic Therapy: Psychodynamic therapy can help address mood through the exploration of how the past influences current patterns of thought, emotion and behavior.
+- Psychodynamic Therapy: Psychodynamic therapy is another form of talk therapy that can help address mood through the exploration of how the past influences current patterns of thought, emotion and behavior.
 Compared to CBT, psychodynamic therapy focuses more on gaining insight into the root of the problem.
 This can be helpful when depression is linked to specific events or causes, even dating back to childhood.

 - Mindfulness Practices: Mindfulness helps us to be aware of our thoughts and experiences without automatically reacting to them as problematic, which helps with the regulation of emotion.